 For customers covering emergency or unplanned repairs and expenses, paying with a credit card may be the only option until they can reshuffle finances.
 Even if the repair will be covered by homeowner’s insurance, it could take weeks or months to get a payment from the insurance company.
 Accepting credit cards can help alleviate the burden your customers face when they don’t have cash on hand.
 Make it easier for your customers and allow them to indulge a little if they can by giving them the option to pay with a credit card.

 In the past, digital payments appeared complex and expensive.
-Most small home services businesses felt that only large companies could afford the tools to process online and mobile payments.
+Most small home repair businesses felt that only large companies could afford the tools to process online and mobile payments.
 Some even felt that turning on digital payments meant they needed to hire a full-time accounts receivable employee to maintain payment records or an IT security expert to make sure the digital payment data is secure.
 Today, this is no longer the case.
 The right digital payment software will be easy to use and secure for your business and your customers.
 Payments have evolved, and Project 2 Payment makes it easy and affordable to accept and track digital payments to keep your small business moving forward.